awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/cloudwatch-metrics-component.md

 \(Optional\) The dimension value\.
 Type: `string`
  `timestamp`
-\(Optional\) The time at which the metric data was received, expressed in milliseconds in Unix epoch time\.
+\(Optional\) The time at which the metric data was received, expressed in seconds in Unix epoch time\.
 Defaults to the time at which the component receives the message\.
 Type: `integer`
 When you send multiple metrics within a single Lambda function, we recommend that you retrieve the timestamp separately for each metric\.
 Don't use a variable to store the timestamp\.